Not sure if D1 Sports Franchise is right for you?

 Potential Mitigations

-- Speaking with current franchisees about their direct experiences with the management team's support and strategic direction is recommended.
+- In discussions with current and former franchisees, specifically inquire about their direct experiences and interactions with the management team.

-- A business advisor can help you assess if the management team's skills align with the challenges identified in the FDD, like rapid growth and financial management.
+- A business advisor can help you assess whether the management team's skills align with what is needed to address the system's current challenges.

 Private Equity Ownership